 The route to video: A disastrous screening at the Sundance Film Festival, walkouts and all, sealed ‘The Son Of No One’s’ fate.
 Apparently just one person clapped.
 Awkward.

-The pitch: Two rich girls go exploring LA’s Latino underground, which turns out to be a bad idea.
+Two rich girls go exploring LA’s Latino underground, which turns out to be a bad idea.

 The star power: Anne Hathaway fresh off teeny ‘Princes Diaries’ success, Joseph Gordon-Levitt being slick and ‘Terminator’s’ Michael Biehn… remember him?